The gate was supposed to be routine.

 "That's too many people for anything good to happen."

-Yuri, standing beside him with both hands around her thermos, looked toward the gate and frowned.
+Yuri, standing beside him with both hands around her thermos, frowned toward the gate.

 "The mana pressure is unstable."

-Dae-sung adjusted the strap across his chest and said, "Then the report is wrong."
+Dae-sung adjusted the strap across his chest.
+"Then the report is wrong."

 Park stood at Michael's left with his sword case resting against one leg.